 The claimant's work neither involves the formulation or execution of management policies or programs, nor does it significantly affect their execution.
-While [name of claimant's organization] and BPA have established specific work goals and supporting staff resources in organizational planning documents, the claimant does not formulate policies, make policy decisions, or participate indirectly in developing or recommending proposals that are acted on by others.
+While [claimant's organization] and BPA have established specific work goals and supporting staff resources in organizational planning documents, the claimant does not formulate policies, make policy decisions, or participate indirectly in developing or recommending proposals that are acted on by others.
 Such tasks are performed by higher management officials such as agency project managers and engineers.
 Although he inspects contractor-performed work to determine it meets individual contract clauses, technical specifications and drawings, his duties do not significantly affect the execution of management programs or policies because he is not in a position to obtain compliance with such policies by other individuals or organizations.
-His role is to daily observe and report contractor performed construction activities, assess timeliness and progress, determine whether contract provisions and specifications are followed, interpret specifications as needed, ensure safe work practices are carried out, and authorize contract modifications within his predetermined cost limit.
+His role is to daily observe and report contractor performed construction activities, assess timeliness and progress, determine whether contract provisions and specifications are followed, interpret specifications within his predetermined cost limit.
 Except for safety matters, he cannot require compliance on construction methods, is not in a position to require compliance with the agency's work goals and objectives, and does not make significant determinations furthering the overall operation or accomplishment of the agency's construction program.
 He is solely concerned with daily and immediate construction activities and processes, and does not have responsibility for the overall operation and accomplishment of the agency's electrical construction program.
 Such responsibilities are held by agency project managers, contracting officers and project engineers.
 Unlike exempt administrative employees, he does not perform any of the phases of program management described above, e.g., planning, coordinating, or evaluating operating programs.